jinchow-zf/STEANet/README.md

-# Efficient learning of affective representations in user-generated videos via spatiotemporal emotional adaptation network
+# STEANet: Efficiently learning spatiotemporal affective representations from videos

-This repo is the official implementation of "Efficient learning of affective representations in user-generated videos via spatiotemporal emotional adaptation network".
+This repo is the official implementation of "STEANet: Efficiently learning spatiotemporal affective representations from videos".

 ## Introduction